openapi-json-schema-tools/openapi-json-schema-generator/samples/openapi3/client/petstore/python/docs/components/schema/nullable_shape.NullableShape.md

 ## description
 The value may be a shape or the &#x27;null&#x27; value.
 For a composed schema to validate a null payload, one of its chosen oneOf schemas must be type null or nullable (introduced in OAS schema &gt;&#x3D; 3.0)

-The value may be a shape or the 'null' value.
-For a composed schema to validate a null payload, one of its chosen oneOf schemas must be type null or nullable (introduced in OAS schema >= 3.0)

 ## Schema Type Info
 Input Type | Accessed Type | Description | Notes
 ------------ | ------------- | ------------- | -------------